-“I’m no moving until you move because it’s you who’s the bucksturdie yin.
+“I’m no shiftin until you shift because it’s you who’s the dour bucksturdie yin.
 You!
 You!”
-Translated: bucksturdie: obstinate.
-“I am not moving until you move because it is you who is the obstinate one.
-You!
-You!” … Continue reading Bucksturdie. →
+Translate: bucksturdie: obstinate.
+“I am not moving until you move because it is you who is the sullen obstinate one. … Continue reading Bucksturdie. →

 Scottish Word: Luggie.

-berries, bucket, countryside, farmer, field, pick, picking, plant, plants, raspberries, weighing Scottish Word: Wallie.
+berries, bucket, countryside, farmer, field, pick, picking, plant, plants, raspberries, weighing Scottish Word: Waly.

-“Oh wallie wallie wallie a jist meant tae cut aff yir tail, sairie moose. ” Translated: wallie: an exclamation of dismay, distress.
+“Oh walie walie walie a jist meant tae cut aff yir tail, sairie moose. ” Translate: waly, walie: an exclamation of dismay, distress.
 “Oh how awfully awfully distressing!
-I just meant to cut off your tail, sorry … Continue reading Wallie. →
+I just meant to cut off your tail, … Continue reading Waly. →

 Scottish Word: Howk.

 “Sic guid seasonal earnings winni gang awa.
-Nae machine will ivir howk tatties oot o the glaur fitlike hauns can – it canni de done, happy days.”
-Translated: howk: dig out.
+Nae machine will ivver howk tatties oot o the glaur fitlike hauns can – it canni de done, happy days.”
+Translate: howk: dig out.
 “Such opportunity for earning substantial … Continue reading Howk. →

 Scottish Word: Stook.